mysql/mysql-connector-nodejs/tutorial/Secure_Sessions.md

 - [`MYSQL41`](https://dev.mysql.com/doc/internals/en/x-protocol-authentication-authentication.html#x-protocol-authentication-mysql41-authentication) (available for any kind of connection)
 - [`PLAIN`](https://dev.mysql.com/doc/internals/en/x-protocol-authentication-authentication.html#x-protocol-authentication-plain-authentication) (requires TLS)

-Since C/Node.js server connections are secure by default, unless one explicitely disables TLS support, the connection will use the `PLAIN` authentication method.
+Since server connections are secure by default, unless one explicitely disables TLS support, the connection will use the `PLAIN` authentication method.
 The same happens if the server connection is established via a local UNIX socket (which does not support TLS).
 On the other hand, connections established via regular unencrypted TCP links will use the `MYSQL41` authentication method by default.

 The user is allowed to override this automatic choice, and fallback to `MYSQL41` on secure connections.
 The same does not apply to insecure connections because the `PLAIN` authentication method requires TLS to be enabled.
+By implementing the {@link IAuthenticator} interface users can also provide their custom authentication mechanisms.

 #### Default security options (SSL enabled) and authentication mechanism